ParinAjmera/JTCP/README.md

-# JTCP is a College of Engineering, CSULB project to allow participants to finish pre requisite courses.
-More to follow as we progress
+JTCP (Joint Training and Certification Program) is a learning management system for College of Engineering, CSULB and Department of Transportation, California to provide a platform to fulfill pre-requisites and enroll for courses at CSULB.
+It also has the ability for a user to manage account, track progress, certificates.
+For a detailed list of features and functionality refer to the Software Requirements Document